growthbook/growthbook/packages/sdk-js/README.md

 // Get the value with a fallback for when it's null const value = growthbook.getFeatureValue("my-feature", 123);

-// Get detailed information about a feature const result = growthbook.evalFeature("my-feature");
+// Get detailed information about the feature evaluation const result = growthbook.evalFeature("my-feature");
 ```

-T `evalFeature` method returns a `FeatureResult` object with more info about why the feature was assigned to the user.
+The `evalFeature` method returns a `FeatureResult` object with more info about why the feature was assigned to the user.
 It has the following properties:

 - **value** - The value of the feature (or `null` if not defined)
 - **source** - Why the value was assigned to the user.
 One of `override`, `unknownFeature`, `defaultValue`, `force`, or `experiment`